singh-man/books/crackingTheCoding/16_moderate.md

 | 2            | 1             | 3          | ----- | 4            | 4             | 1          |
 | 2            | 2             | 4          | ----- | 4            |               |            |

 Each individual row has a 1  in 25 chance of occurring, since there are two calls to rand5() and each distrib­utes its results with 1/5th probability.
-If you count up the number of times each number occurs, you'll note that this rand7() function will return 4 with 5/25th probability but return O with just 3/25th probability.
+If you count up the number of times each number occurs, you'll note that this rand7() function will return 4 with 5/25th probability but return 0 with just 3/25th probability.
 This means that our function has failed; the results do not have probability 1/7th.

 Now, imagine we modify our function to add an if-statement, to change the constant multiplier, or to insert a new call to rand5().
-We will still wind up with a similar looking table, and the probability of getting any one of those rows will be 1/(5ᵏ), where k is the number of calls to rand5() in that row.
+We will still wind up with a similar looking table, and the probability of getting any one of those rows will be 1/5ᵏ, where k is the number of calls to rand5() in that row.
 Different rows may have different number of calls.

 The probability of winding up with the result of the rand7() function being, say, 6 would be the sum of the probabilities  of all rows that result in 6.
 That is: